24900109/SE_EXP6/README.md

-# Exp - 6 STUDENT COURSE ENROLLMENT SYSTEM
+# Exp - 6 STUDENT EXAM REGISTRATION SYSTEM

 ## AIM:
-To draw a UML diagram for a Student Course Enrollment System.
+To draw a UML diagram for a Student Exam Registration System.

 ## SRS (Procedure):